Does Pet Insurance Cover Hip Dysplasia?

 Your pet's breed is at risk for hip dysplasia

-Pet insurance is worth it for certain dog breeds that have higher hip dysplasia risks due to genetics.
+Pet insurance is worth it for certain dog breeds with higher hip dysplasia risks due to genetics.
 These include:

-While more common in large-breed dogs, hip dysplasia also affects smaller breeds and some cats, including Maine Coons, Persians and Himalayans.
+Hip dysplasia is more common in large-breed dogs, but smaller breeds and some cats are also affected, including Maine Coons, Persians and Himalayans.

 2. 2